Misakihime21/Luna/README.md

 - menu
 - crouching
 - Luna's room
-- lightswitch
+- lightswitch is connected to any BP_Lights by index

 ----------

 TODO LIST

 Locations
-- dad's room (dark and dusty room full of medical things)
+- parents's room (dark and dusty room full of medical things)
-- mom's room
-- living room
+- living room (where mom sleeps - dark and scary to approach)
 - kitchen
+- bathroom
 - basement (switcher that turns lights on)

+- broken table and a plate srcreamer

+- bugfix switcher interactions - check with the linetrace

 - candle in Luna's hands

 - commentary text (like Press E to interact)
 - Luna's commentary (dialogue text)

-- lightswitch connected to any pointlight
 - sound effects
 - drawer opening
 - door opening on the opposite direction from player
-- light switch

 GENERAL IDEA